LZeroAnalytics/thornode/docs/examples/typescript-web/amm-package.md

----
-description: API for performing actions with THORChain
----

 # AMM Package

 While the Query package allows quick and powerful information retrieval from THORChain such as a swap estimate., this package performs the actions (sends the transactions), such as a swap, add and remove.